 “The card that can be used anywhere in order to increase customer satisfaction!”.

 Easy to miss on a single viewing, it emerges that it is only the men that do the thinking in this commercial, and by default, for the bank also.
-Yes, really: even when they all say “How shall [the card] achieve everything [the customer] wishes?,” if you look closely at roughly 0:08 into the commercial when the girls actually finish saying that (see above), they clearly turn to the men for an answer.
-Rest assured then, that if you invest your money in this bank, that it will be in the hands of those that take your concerns very seriously.
-They just won’t be women, that’s all.
+Yes, really: even when they all say “How shall [the card] achieve everything [the customer] wishes?,” if you look closely at roughly 0:08 into the commercial when the girls actually finish saying that (see far above), they clearly turn to the men for an answer.
+Rest assured then, that if you invest your money in this bank, that it will be in the hands of smart people that will take your concerns very seriously.
+Those people just won’t be women, that’s all.

-Again, exaggeration?
+Exaggeration?
 Hardly.
 Consider the facts: according to a recent report in the Korea Times, there are no female CEOs in the entire financial industry here; there are only 2 women out of a total of 220 team managers in the Financial Supervisory Service (and no executives); there are no women with either position in the Bank of Korea.
-Moreover, one anonymous (male) government official in finance argued that this is somehow justified by “the country’s financial bureaucrats [having] been overwhelmed with too “serious tasks” to pay attention to gender equality” (but referring to the period since the early 1960’s, not just recent events), and it’s telling that even Rep. Lee Sung-nam (이성남) of the Democratic Party, a woman and former worker at the FSS, feels that women’s weak point in finance is their “competitive edge.”
+Moreover, one anonymous (male) government official in finance argued that this is somehow justified by “the country’s financial bureaucrats [having] been overwhelmed with too “serious tasks” to pay attention to gender equality” (as in ever since the early 1960’s, not just the recent crisis), and it’s telling that even Rep. Lee Sung-nam (이성남) of the Democratic Party, a woman and former worker at the FSS, feels that women’s weak point in finance is their “competitive edge.”

 Granted, given that Korea has one of the lowest women’s workforce participation rates in the OECD, and that Korea has a surprisingly low “Gender Empowerment Measure” relative to its level of development, which is based on “factors such as the number of female legislators, the percentage of women in senior official and managerial positions, the percentage of women in professional and technical positions, and the income differential between men and women,” then it might seem unfair to single out the financial sector for criticism in this regard.
 But then if I’d wanted to highlight the lack of women there in particular, then I couldn’t have selected a better commercial to illustrate why that might be so.

 Nor for explaining “function ranking” either, a common sexist motif in advertisements.
-A quick summary:
+A quick summary (source):

 Activities can also be expressive and symbolic—who is shown doing what in the image?
 For example which gender is most likely to shown caring for children?
 Very commonly when persons in the image have functions, these functions are ranked, with the male carrying out the senior functions, the female the junior functions.
 Men act, and women help men act.
-Males are more likely to be shown in the executive or leadership role, with females in the supportive, assistant, or decorative accessory role (source).
+Males are more likely to be shown in the executive or leadership role, with females in the supportive, assistant, or decorative accessory role.

-That and other motifs were first outlined by the late sociologist Erving Goffman in his 1979 work Gender Advertisements, and which is still very much the framework by which sociologists study how gender roles are perpetuated in advertising; I offer it in the remainder of this post for those of you interested in a more systematic way of analyzing the commercial, and advertising in general.
-For instance, consider how poignant the following sounds in light of all the above:
+That and other motifs were first outlined by the late sociologist Erving Goffman in his 1979 work Gender Advertisements, and which is still very much the framework by which sociologists study how gender roles are perpetuated in advertising.
+Let me leave you with one more observation from it (see the sidebar for many more examinations of Korean advertisements using his framework), then another example from Korean banking:

-Update: For comparison, see here for another recent commercial from Shinhan Bank with just the men.
+Update: For comparison, see here for a Shinhan Card commercial with just the men.